bzoia/openhab2-addons/addons/binding/org.openhab.binding.openwebnet/README.md

 Parameters for configuration:

-- `host` : IP address / hostname of the BUS/SCS gateway (String, *mandatory*)
+- `host` : IP address / hostname of the BUS/SCS gateway (`String`, *mandatory*)
    - Example: `192.168.1.35`
-- `port` : port (int, *optional*, default: `20000`)
+- `port` : port (`int`, *optional*, default: `20000`)
-- `passwd` : gateway password (String, *required* for gateways that have a password set.
+- `passwd` : gateway password (`String`, *required* for gateways that have a password set.
 Default: `12345`)
    - Example: `abcde` or `12345`
    - if the BUS/SCS gateway is configured to accept connections from the openHAB computer IP address, no password should be required
    - in all other cases, a password must be set.
 This includes gateways that have been discovered and added from Inbox that without a password settings will not become ONLINE
-- `discoveryByActivation`: discover BUS devices when they are activated also when a device scan is not currently active (boolean, *optional*, default: `false`)
+- `discoveryByActivation`: discover BUS devices when they are activated also when a device scan is not currently active (`boolean`, *optional*, default: `false`).
+See [Discovery by Activation](#discovery-by-activation).

 Alternatively the BUS/SCS Gateway thing can be configured using the `.things` file, see `openwebnet.things` example [below](#full-example).

-### Configuring Wireless (ZigBee) USB Dongle
+### Configuring Wireless ZigBee USB Gateway

-The wireless ZigBee USB dongle is discovered automatically and added in Inbox.
-Manual configuration is not supported at the moment.
+The wireless ZigBee USB Gateway is discovered automatically and added in Inbox.

+Manual configuration *is not supported* at the moment.

 ### Configuring Devices

-Devices can be discovered automatically from Inbox after the gateway has been configured and connected.
+Devices can be discovered automatically from Inbox after their gateway has been configured and connected.

 Devices can be also added manually from PaperUI.
 For each device it must be configured: